gossi/sparkles-decorators/README.md

 <MyComponent /> {{! prints 'bar'}}
 ```

 Use the `@arg` decorator to bind properties to arguments (one-way).
-You can pass a default value (or function) which will be assigned to the property if none is set.
+If an initializer is present, that will be used for your default value.
+Alternatively, you can pass a default value (or function) in the descriptor object which will be assigned to the property if none is set.

 You can also specify the name of your argument (if property and name are different):